alibaba/GraphScope/docs/flex/interactive/development/cypher_procedure.md

 ## Crafting a Cypher Stored Procedure
 For optimal organization and clarity, we mandate that each Cypher stored procedure be encapsulated within a distinct file.
 This file should exclusively house one Cypher query, although line breaks can be employed for readability.

-For instance, if you aim to retrieve the count of nodes labeled "person" with a personId that matches a runtime-specified value, you can draft the query as shown below and save it as `query1.cypher`:
+For instance, if you aim to retrieve the count of nodes labeled "person" with a personId that matches a runtime-specified value, you can draft the query as shown below:

 ```cypher
 MATCH (p :PERSON {id: $personId })